A Century Of Service: The PSC Turns 100

 Formed in 1913, the Public Service Commission replaced the Board of Railroad and Warehouse Commissioners which had been regulating Missouri’s railroads since 1875.

-The 47th General Assembly passed legislation sponsored by Carroll County Senator William Busby which created the PSC.
+th General Assembly passed legislation sponsored by Carroll County Senator William Busby which created the PSC.

 Governor Elliott Major, in his inaugural address in 1913, advocated for the Public Service Commission calling its creation “one of the necessities of the hour.”